weaviate/weaviate-io/README.md

 Most changes are reflected live without having to restart the server.

 If you run ``yarn start`` in the foreground (without the "&"), you have to open a second ternimal to continue working on the command line.
-If you open a second terminal, be sure to set the correct Node.js version before running additional `yarn` commands.
+When you open a second terminal, be sure to set the correct Node.js version before running additional `yarn` commands.

 ```
 nvm use node 19.9.0